nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 1a.
 The given details is in an incorrect format.

     * 1a1.
-TutorPets shows an error message.
+TutorsPet shows an error message.

       Use case ends.